13 Control Structures

 ## ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']

-There are other types of loops in most languages, such as the do-while loop, which runs the code first and then evaluates the logical condition to determine whether the loop will be run again.
+The do-while loop runs the code first and then evaluates the logical condition to determine whether the loop will be run again.

-Example: do-while loops
+Demo: do-while loops

 In R, do-while loops are most naturally implemented using a very primitive type of iteration: a repeat statement.